codefellows-seattle-javascript-401d12/15-basic_auth/README.md

-## Basic Auth for CFGram
+## Bearer Auth for picgram

-This is a fun project where we created basic authentication for a basic Instagram API called CFGram.
+This is a fun project where we created basic and bearer authentication for a basic Instagram API called picgram.

+A visualization of the project may be seen here [!alt img](https://raw.githubusercontent.com/codefellows/seattle-javascript-401d12/master/16-bearer_auth/demo/visualization/picgram.png).
+Credit: [Brian Nations](https://github.com/bnates)

 ### Get the Project Running